jpichat/count_paths/README.md

 Note that the adjacency matrix may be that of a random graph, generated using `rand_adjacency_matrix`, or more specifically that of the graph G used in (Pichat, 2015), generated using `spe_adjacency_matrix`.
 In the following, we briefly comment on the latter case.

-_NB0_:the vertices of G have degrees:
+_NB0_: the vertices of G have degrees:
  - at least &epsilon; and at most 2&epsilon; if 1&le;&epsilon;&le;floor(n/2)
  - at least &epsilon; and at most n-1 if floor(n/2)&lt;&epsilon;&lt;n-1
  - min(deg)=max(deg)=n-1 otherwise.